anhinga/fluid/README.md

 in the following preprint on linear models of computation: http://www.cs.brandeis.edu/~bukatin/LinearModelsProgramLearning.pdf

-The details of May and June experiments are described in this preprint: http://www.cs.brandeis.edu/~bukatin/HigherOrderDataFlow.pdf
+The software architecture of May and June experiments is described in this preprint: http://www.cs.brandeis.edu/~bukatin/HigherOrderDataFlow.pdf

 (currently these are the two last links at the bottom of